We just spent about three weeks looking for blog writers.

 Instead, we recommend finding writers through what we call “vetted sources.”

-These are sources that have writers who have previously been vetted by you or someone else in your network — because they’ve worked with them and have enjoyed their work.
+These are writers who have been vetted by you or someone else in your network — because they’ve worked with them and have enjoyed their work.

 - Your network: asking your network for writers they’ve actually worked with before